BioInteractiveTechnologies/HaBIT-Demo-Applications-Android/README.md

 - Visualize raw force sensor output
 - Visualize HaBIT device orientation

-A pdf version of user manaul for the applications is also provided in this repository
+A pdf version of user manual for the applications is also provided in this repository